myominnoo/myominnoo/content/home/publications.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: pages
+widget: blank

 # This file represents a page section.
-headless: true
+headless: false

 # Activate this widget? true/false
-active: true
+active: false

 # Order that this section appears on the page.
 weight: 90